 Please note that SKABC trips are not guided trips; nor does SKABC provide any equipment.
 Rather, our approach is that we are a group of common adventurers who share the responsibility for making the trip a success.
 As a participant, you are responsible for your own safety.

 The difficulty of a trip is indicated by the trip classification code in the trip title, for example, (B2).
 Refer to the Trip Classification Chart to understand the code and determine if you have the necessary skills.
-If you're not sure, contact the Trip Coordinator to discuss.
+If you're not sure, contact a Trips Officer to discuss.

 Your Responsibilities as a Participant